Guest astrologer and wellness alchemist, Stephanie Gailing, MS, shares her wisdom for staying healthy during every solar season!

 Relaxation Practices: Journaling and Games and Puzzles

 Whether you write in prose form, jot down phrases or keywords, express yourself in poetry, or draw, journaling is a great relaxation option now.
 Getting the words and images out of your head and onto a page—or computer screen— can be a centering exercise.
 Maybe treat yourself to a new journal to get inspired.
-If you’re looking for an exercise that can help hone your thoughts, try non-dominant handwriting.

 It may sound paradoxical but things that enliven our minds may also relax them during Gemini season.
 So if you’re looking for a way to unwind, invite some friends over for game night.
 Whether you play Scrabble or Cards Against Humanity, your social gatherings will buzz now.
 For times you want to be alone, try a crossword or Sudoku puzzle, or play a game of solitaire for a more meditative experience.